 Blindness to institutional sin always prevents us from recognizing the presence of evil in our midst.
 Nowhere is that more obvious than in the case of the sexual abuse of minors, when demons of the human heart and soul crippled our ability to respond as we should have and to truly reform our lives in Christ.
 Much is at stake for us if we fail to seek this kind of purification in our ministry.
 Not only will we continue to damage our credibility, but as the journalist Steinfels warned the bishops in 2002, we risk our ministry before the Lord.

-Affirming her belief that the gates of hell will not prevail, Steinfels said that we have to acknowledge the ways in which the gates of hell have made advances in subtle ways.
+Affirming our Christian belief that the gates of hell will not prevail, Steinfels said that we have to acknowledge the ways in which the gates of hell have made advances in subtle ways.
 “The gates of hell,” she said, “could also be more modest, undramatic, everyday passages, through which we as easily slip by a furtive act of accommodation, cowardice, silence or sloth, as by some bold act of rebellion.”
 Steinfels then urged the bishops to guard against self-deception at this moment and to choose another pathway forward, the pathway of purification that comes in transparency.

 Blindness to institutional sin always prevents us from recognizing the presence of evil in our midst.
 Nowhere is that more obvious than in the case of the sexual abuse of minors.

 I want to close with two images that bring together these reflections on the authentic purification needed now.
 The first comes in a short story titled “Revelation,” by the American novelist Flannery O’Connor.
 The story ends with a scene in which a supposedly righteous Christian is shocked by a vision of the afterlife in which all the people she thought unworthy were marching to heaven ahead of her.
 She recognizes that the purity she cultivated was not the purity God wanted for his people.
 In a profound way, she came to see that the people she had reviled were the ones God favored.
-The difference was that she pursued a purity on her own terms.
+The difference was that she pursued a kind of purity on her own terms.
 The others took up the journey together.
 So, too, we must pursue a path forward in solidarity with those harmed, knowing that we do so in answer to the purifying call of the Holy Spirit.

-The second image comes to mind as I reflect on the word “sincere,” and its derivation from the Latin words “sine” and “cera.”
+The second image comes to mind as I reflect on the word “sincere,” and its derivation from the Latin words sine ("without") and cera ("wax").
 Some have said that this is a reference to the way wax was used to cover flaws or shine marble sculptures.
 This allowed the sculptor to make his work less demanding and less costly.
 Some etymologists dispute this claim, but the idea holds power in this context.
 Just as sunlight melts the wax and exposes the flaws beneath, so does this moment of the abuse of God’s little ones reveal our need to acknowledge own our failures.
 It is a reminder that authentic purity costs something.
 But it also reminds us that just as the sun rises each day, the truth will always come out.
 We are foolish to think we can play the game of hiding the flaws in our midst.

 The purification to which we are called as a church and particularly as successors of the apostles constitutes a strong source of hope, not despondency.
 We should be fearless in making clear that tolerating clergy sexual abuse stands in total contradiction to the core of the Gospel message.
 By recognizing that truth, we begin to answer the call to move forward on the path of ecclesial purification with solidarity, synodality, conversion and transparency.
 In this way, we become ever more strongly the sacrament of Jesus Christ that the church embodies.